matijaSos/matijasos.github.io/_posts/2020-11-05-haskell-monad-transformers-intro.md

 *A monad transformer makes a new monad out of an existing monad, such that computations of the old monad may be embedded in the new one.*

-And then there is a typeclass `MonadTrans` which monad transfomer has to implement, which means monad transformer is actually a type.
+And then there is a typeclass `MonadTrans` which every monad transfomer has to implement, which means monad transformer is actually a type.
 Monad transformer is a monad as well.

 Here is how it looks like in our case, where we want to extend `IO` with `Maybe` capabilities: